Choosing a Tax Professional

 - A passing score on the CPA exam

 CPAs do not all specialize in tax.
-The accounting profession is broken down into internal audit (not tax audit), tax, and consulting.
+The accounting profession is broken down into internal audit, tax, and consulting.
 Even within tax, CPAs can specialize in individual, corporate, state and local, and international tax.
-You should seek a CPA specialized in individual/small business tax if those are your issues.
 CPAs prepare returns, ensure you are in compliance with tax code, and maintain business and financial records.
-A CPA is a great choice if you are current on your taxes and do not have any outstanding tax issues.
+A CPA is a great choice if you are current on your taxes and do not have outstanding tax issues.

 Tax Attorney (JD)